-Note: Additional limitations on interest deductions apply when the corporation is a policyholder or beneficiary with respect to a life insurance, endowment, or annuity contract issued after June 8, 1997.
+Note: The deduction for interest is limited when the corporation is a policyholder or beneficiary with respect to a life insurance, endowment, or annuity contract issued after June 8, 1997.
 For details, see section 264.
 Attach a statement showing the computation of the deduction disallowed under section 264.